jonatan-lagland/nexus/README.md

     export default Tooltip;

-### Unit tests
+### Test automation

-Unit tests are used in order to maintain the expected operability of various parts of the codebase as the project grows.
-Unit tests are handled using Jest.
+Test automation is used in order to maintain the expected operability of various parts of the codebase as the project grows.
+Unit tests are writen using Jest and automated with GitHub Actions.

-#### Key points
+#### Unit tests

-- **Asynchronous Testing**: Tests are designed to handle async operations, ensuring handling of promises and async/await patterns.
+- **Asynchronous Testing**: Unit tests in this project are designed to handle async operations, ensuring handling of promises and async/await patterns.
-- **Mocking and Spies**: Isolate tests from external dependencies with the use of Jest's mocking capabilities.
+- **Mocking and Spies**: Used to isolate tests from external dependencies with the use of Jest's mocking capabilities.

 Below is an example of a unit test to handle a timeout in the event of Riot Games' API being down: